gnns4hri/3D_multi_pose_estimator/README.md

 python3 train_pose_estimator.py --trainset training_jsons --devset dev_jsons
 ```

 For each set, $1$ or more JSON files can be specified.
-For simplicity, a single file can be created from several JSON file using the script `merge_jsons.py` in *utils*.
+For simplicity, a single file can be created from several JSON files using the script `merge_jsons.py` in *utils*.

 ## Testing

-To test the model, first download the test files from either dataset in the [CMU Panoptic and ARP Lab datasets section](#cmu-panoptic-and-arp-lab-datasets) and the corresponding pre-trained model from the _models_ directory [here](https://www.dropbox.com/sh/6cn6ajddrfkb332/AACg_UpK22BlytWrP19w_VaNa?dl=0).
+To test our models, first download the test files from either dataset in the [CMU Panoptic and ARP Lab datasets section](#cmu-panoptic-and-arp-lab-datasets) and the corresponding pre-trained models from the _models_ directory [here](https://www.dropbox.com/sh/6cn6ajddrfkb332/AACg_UpK22BlytWrP19w_VaNa?dl=0).

-Alternatively, if you want to test a model you've trained with your own data, simply record additional data for this purpose.
+Alternatively, if you want to test the models you've trained with your own data, simply record additional data for this purpose.
 Note that any number of people can be present in these new recordings.
 Once everything is set up, open a terminal and navigate to the test directory:

 ``` shell
 cd test
 ```

-For getting the metrics and visualize the results from our model you will have to run these two scripts:
+For getting the metrics and visualize the results from the models you will have to run these two scripts:

 ``` shell
 python3 metrics_from_model.py --testfiles test_files --tmdir tm_files_directory --modelsdir models_directory